 Counterparty risk arises in part from the commercial lending business involving our clients in the Corporate Banking (business clients), Wealth and Asset Management (private clients and institutional clients), and Investment Banking (strategic clients) divisions.
-Furthermore, counterparty risk arises from our own securities holdings (issuer risk) as well as from the investments made by our Money Market Department in interbank operations.
-Investment risk is not a major issue for Berenberg, as the business strategy calls for organic growth.
-Existing equity interests are, however, integrated in the risk management processes.
+Furthermore, counterparty risk arises from our own securities holdings (issuer risk, spread risk), derivative transactions (counterparty risk), as well as from the investments made by our Money Market Department in interbank operations.
+Investment risk is not a major issue for Berenberg; however, existing equity interests are integrated in the risk management processes.